 Technical Assessments for Domestic Dwelling

-- Complete Technical assessment survey and Complete the technical assessment forms.
+2. Complete a technical assessment survey and fill out the required forms.

-- Complete final BER assessment when work is complete
+4. Perform a final BER assessment once the work is completed.

 FAQ